DHTMLX/docs-suite/docs/data_collection/api/datacollection_filter_method.md

             - `value` - the value to compare
             - `match` - a pattern to match
             - `item` - a data item the values of which should be compared
+            - `multi` - the value of the `multi` attribute of the rule
+        - `multi?: boolean` - optional, marks the field as holding several values at once (e.g. a multiselect column stores them as a comma-separated string).
+Passed to `compare` as its last argument
 - `config?: object` - optional, an object with the following properties:
     - `id?: string` - optional, the id of the filter
     - `add?: boolean` - optional, defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)